 Beam Width of Pencil Beam Lights

 There is often confusion regarding the effect of a narrow spread lens on the sensitivity of a leading line.
 The beam width of the optic has nothing to do with the lateral sensitivity of a leading line.
-The beam width is of some concern when a narrow spread lens is used, as care must be taken to ensure that the minimum intensities identified as necessary are provided over the full width of thechannel.
-The angle subtended at the far end of the useful segment ϕ, (see Figure 19) is given by:
+The beam width is of some concern when a narrow spread lens is used, as care must be taken to ensure that the minimum intensities identified as necessary are provided over the full width of the far end of the channel.
+The angle that need to be subtended at the far end of the useful segment ϕ, (see Figure 19) is given by:

 ϕ≈WX (52)